DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - reporting requirements.

 - 7.7.1 Firewalls (e.g. next generation, web application, network)
-    - Firewalls are preventive and technical controls:
+    - Firewalls are preventive and technical controls: Most appliance (i.e., hardware) firewalls offer extensive logging, auditing, and monitoring capabilities as well as alarms/alerts and even basic IDS functions.
+It is also true that firewalls are unable to prevent internal attacks that do not cross the firewall.
+Firewalls are unable to block new phishing scams, unless phishing scam's URL is already on a block list.
     - Types of firewalls:
         - 📗Packet Filter: Static packet filtering firewalls are known as first-generation firewalls and do not track connection state.
 Static packet-filtering firewalls filter traffic by examining data from a message header.
 Usually, the rules are concerned with source and destination IP address (layer 3) and port numbers (layer 4).
         - 📗Application gateway firewall: filters traffic based on specific application requirements